ancuongnguyen07/AdvancedNetworking/environment.md

 We will tell more about `adnet-agent` later with the assignments.
 You can find the adnet-agent source code in the [git repository](https://github.com/PasiSa/adnet-agent).

+**Optional:** If you want to use git for managing your own code development, you should also set up ssh keys on your virtual machine, that are needed for git access.
+New keys can be generated using `ssh-keygen` command on command line terminal.
+You can use default options to questions `ssh-keygen` presents.
+Copy the public key (`$HOME/.ssh/id_rsa.pub`) to your GitHub settings: "Settings / SSH and GPG keys" from the top right corner in GitHub web interface, then press "New SSH key", and copy the public key to the correct text field.
+You can output the key on Linux terminal by typing `cat $HOME/.ssh/id_rsa.pub`.

 Some of the course assignments involve programming network software.
 To help you get started with the assignments, the course material contains code examples